 An uncontested divorce is a decree that neither person is fighting.

 In fact, the couple doesn’t have any financial, property, or custodial disputes and chooses an uncontested divorce to amicably end their marriage.
-Couples also choose an uncontested divorce because there is often times, no need to appear before a judge.
+Couples also choose an uncontested divorce because there are often times, no need to appear before a judge.
 More importantly, an uncontested divorce saves time and money.

 A couple that gets an uncontested divorce were able to work out their differences and agree on the four elements of divorce.

 The four elements of divorce include:

 It’s best to hire a professional even if you’re filing for an uncontested divorce to avoid any future discrepancies.
 Divorce proceedings don’t always have to be messy or disputed in front of a judge by choosing an uncontested divorce.

 What Do Divorce Negotiations Entail?